jhyche80-jpg/SBA-clipboard/README.md

 2. I neded to know what I needed to do so I wrote down what needed to be done.
 3. I will now move top to bottom and fix the code to fit the website shown -I added the images first since i will be working around those images
+    - i then moved the content and information around that  picture
+4. I then went line by line and added spacing and flex boxes around more things that needed flex boxes
+5. Then after that I moved to the bottom of the screen to the footer
+    - I lined up everything down there
+    -  changed the color of the font
+    - added filters in the css code and made theimages change color when you hover them.
+6. I then went back and changed the font colors and fixed small problems I went through during the duration of the code,
 ### Built with

 - Semantic HTML5 markup